Purpose

 Criteria for Evaluating Applications

-The Virginia Commission for the Arts is interested in innovative, collaborative arts education programs and/or services with the following priorities:
+The Virginia Commission for the Arts is interested in innovative and participatory arts education programs and/or services with the following priorities:

 Education Impact — The extent to which there is an active, two-way engagement between the applicant and the audience/community in the planning, participation, and evaluation of the proposed activity, including intentional strategies to reach new and underserved, under-resourced, and under-represented communities.